Divorce Law in Florida, Everything You Need to Know

 Second, you must file for annulment within a certain timeframe.
 In Florida, this timeframe is generally within a reasonable amount of time of learning about the invalidity of the marriage.
 If you wait too long to file, your case is less likely to be successful.

-If you think you might qualify for an annulment, it is important to speak with an experienced divorce attorney who can evaluate your case and help you understand your options.
+If you think you might qualify for an annulment, it’s important to speak with an experienced divorce attorney who can evaluate your case and help you understand your options.

 Are Children Involved

 If you have children, Florida law requires that you attend a parenting course before your divorce is final.
-The course must be completed by both parents and covers topics such as:
+Both parents must complete the course and cover topics such as:

 Child Custody and Support in a Florida Divorce